davebraze/FDBeye/README.md

 Installing FDBeye
 -----------------
-First you should install <https://github.com/davebraze/FDButils>.

-Then, to get the very latest from *FDBeye*, install it via `devtools::install_github()`.
+To get the very latest from *FDBeye*, install it via `devtools::install_github()`.
 Some people have reported problems with the installation due to the vignettes failing to build.
 If that happens to you, you can try again with `build_vignettes=FALSE`,